cctbx/cctbx_project/sphinx/iotbx/iotbx.cif.rst

 Overview
 --------

-``iotbx.cif`` is a module for the development of applications that make use of the CIF format.
+:py:mod:`iotbx.cif` is a module for the development of applications that make use of the CIF format.
 Comprehensive tools are provided for input, output and validation of CIFs, as well as for interconversion with high-level cctbx crystallographic objects.
 The interface to the library is written in Python,